 Not too long after the incident mentioned above, Jesus was heading to Jerusalem and sent someone ahead to prepare a place for him to stay in a Samaritan village.
-But the villagers didn’t want him to come there.
+But the Samaritans didn’t want him to come there.

-But Jesus, once again, rebuked this human tendency to condemn anyone you disagree with.
-In dismay he said, “Ye know not what manner of spirit ye are of.
-For the Son of man is not come to destroy men’s lives, but to save them.”
-Luke 9:55, 56 KJV)
+But He turned and rebuked them, and said, “You do not know what manner of spirit you are of.
+For the Son of Man did not come to destroy men’s lives but to save them.”
+And they went to another village.
+Luke 9:55, 56 NKJV

 Let this sink in a minute.

 I will be the first to admit that I don’t agree with the way all Christians preach and share the Gospel, or the way they live it in their lives, but I will never condemn them for it.
 God sees what’s in their hearts and He will be their first and ultimate Judge.
-If they are doing it “wrong,” God will open their eyes sooner or later.
-And I pray He will open my eyes to live a more Christian life each day.
+If they are doing something “wrong,” God will open their eyes sooner or later.
+And I pray He will open my eyes to live a more Christ-like life each day.

-This is the model we should follow.
+This is the model we need to follow.